nickzoic/nick.zoic.org/nick-moore/index.md

 I'm not active on any of the other social media services at this time and haven't bothered to sign up to every one of them just to reserve my usual name, so if you see me there, it ain't me.
-Feel free to drop me an email if you think someone is impersonating me on one of those.
+Feel free to drop me an email if you think someone is impersonating me on one of those sites.